 Element 3: The shared boundary agreement

 Work-life balance for dual-career couples is not about achieving perfect balance.
-It’s about preventing one person’s work from colonizing the other’s life.
+It is about preventing one person’s work from colonizing the other’s life.

-- Identify your non-negotiables: What time or space is sacred?
-Is it dinner together?
-Sunday mornings?
-Weekends before 8am?
-Device-free time in the bedroom?
+- Identify your non-negotiables.
+What time or space is sacred to your relationship: dinner together, Sunday mornings, weekends before 8am, device-free time in the bedroom?
 Pick 2-3 things that matter most to your relationship, not to your productivity.

-- Define what “protection” means: If dinner together is non-negotiable, what does that actually require?
-It might mean: no checking email during dinner, even if notifications pop up.
-Or: either partner can postpone work to eat together if they’re both home.
-Or: if someone is going to miss dinner, they tell the other person by 4pm, not at 5:50pm.
+- Define what “protection” means.
+If dinner together is non-negotiable, the protection rule might be: no checking email during dinner even if notifications pop up, either partner can postpone work to eat together when both are home, and if someone is going to miss dinner they tell the other person by 4pm rather than at 5:50pm.
+Specificity matters more than ambition here.

-- Build an escape hatch: Real crises happen.
-Both partners will occasionally miss a boundary.
-So establish: what’s a real emergency that justifies breaking the boundary, and what’s just “work being busy”?
-A client emergency is legitimate.
-A non-urgent email is not.
+- Build an escape hatch.
+Both partners will occasionally miss a boundary, so establish what counts as a real emergency justifying the break versus what is just “work being busy.”
+A client emergency is legitimate; a non-urgent email is not.
 When the escape hatch gets used too often, you renegotiate the boundary or the workload.

-- Review quarterly: Boundaries that work during normal operations might not work during crunch periods.
-Every quarter, revisit: Did these boundaries actually protect the relationship?
-Did they feel sustainable?
-Did anyone feel like they had to hide work to avoid judgment?
+- Review quarterly.
+Boundaries that work during normal operations might not work during crunch periods.
+Every quarter, revisit the most important question: did anyone feel like they had to hide work to avoid judgment?

 The specific boundaries that matter most: